 Depending on your budget and the size of your flock, you can use a combination of the following measures.

 Secure The Coop

 The success of any chicken-keeping journey starts from coop preparation.
 An ideal coop should be large enough to accommodate all birds and secure them from different predators.

 Whether buying a chicken coop or building one from scratch, securing it is key to protecting your birds from hawks and other chicken predators.

-The birds will not get away from the edge of the coop that is too narrow.
-This will make them easy prey for the predatory hawks.
+The birds will not get away from the edge of the too-narrow coop.
+This will make them easy prey for predatory hawks.

 However, with a broader chicken coop, your flock will have plenty of space to roam around and a good chance at escaping the predatory hawks.

-When designing your chicken coop, you should incorporate a hardware mesh or chicken wire to help keep the hawks out.
+You should incorporate a hardware mesh or chicken wire to help keep the hawks out when designing your chicken coop.

 You should bury the hardware mesh five or six inches deep in the ground to provide some security for your birds.

 Installing a roof on the chicken coop is one of the best and simplest ways of protecting your backyard flock from predators.